boborodono/San_Antonio_Machine_Learning_SAML/README.md

 # Feature Engineering and Selection

 ## Feature Selection
-"ID#", a column listing unique identifier values to each sample, is dropped from the feature data in the ML model as it an arbitrary value lacking relationship with other features or target.
+*"ID#"*, a column listing unique identifier values to each sample, is dropped from the feature data in the ML model as it an arbitrary value lacking relationship with other features or target.
 All other available data features are used in the ML model to predict target stroke cases.
 A further exploration of ML overfitting will be conducted to determine if any noisy features should be dropped from the ML model.

 <hr>

 ## Categorical Data
-sklearn's OneHotEncoder is used to convert categorical data into numerical data.
+sklearn's *OneHotEncoder* is used to convert categorical data into numerical data.
 Categorical data such as "Gender" that contains only two values is split into two converse numerical columns where one of the two is dropped in order to mitigate redundancy in the ML model.
 Our Categorical Data includes:
 - Gender
 - Hypertension